vanessa-ayer/tryhackme-log/_posts/2025-10-12-what-is-networking.md

 ---
 layout: post
-title: 'TryHackMe Room: What is Networking'
+title: 'TryHackMe Room: What is Networking?'
 date: 2025-10-12
 ---